Shaping Tomorrow’s Public Interest Media in Europe

-Our media organisations rose to fill the gap left where commercial news organisations retreated from producing public interest journalism and public service media failed to retain their audiences.
-Now, we represent a new vision for journalism in Europe, developing sustainable business models and approaches which ensure we publish and operate in the public interest.
+Our members stepped in where commercial outlets retreated and public service media struggled to engage their audiences – offering a new vision for journalism in Europe.
+We are pioneering innovative business models and approaches that empower us to publish and operate firmly in the public interest.

 Our vision